Your Questions About Teenage Skin Care Spots

 So to me, this really dosn’t look like too much, it may to some people, but it’s just what i’m used to and what i like applying.

-so what do you reckon? what do you/did you apply?
+so what do you think? what do you/did you apply?

 just so’s you know, i have a geat quote that will shush the “haters” out there

-“makeup is an belt, you wear it don’t let it wear you!”
+“makeup is an accessory, you wear it don’t let it wear you!”

 so what do you say?

-The only problem with wearing the amount you describe is, for a young teen it often feels like…”if a small is excellent, then more is better.”
-The only problem with that is, it isn’t right…especially if you battle acne.
+The only problem with wearing the amount you describe is, for a young teen it often feels like…”if a little is good, then more is better.”
+The only problem with that is, it isn’t true…especially if you battle acne.
 I wondered if you use a Clinique foundation as well?
 I was going to suggest the Pro-Active for your breakouts.
-I never had enough of a problem to use it, but have heard excellent things from persons who do.
+I never had enough of a problem to use it, but have heard good things from those who do.
 I just use Cover Girl for foundation.
-My skin is VERY light so I have to buy one of the lightest shades, but it usually blends sweet well.
+My skin is VERY light so I have to buy one of the lightest shades, but it usually blends pretty well.

 It seems like many of the cleansers and makeups tend to bleach the lashes and brows, so I use mascara and a bit of brow highlighter.
-You should reckon mainly…”health.”
-Anything that maybe drys or clogs your pores sounds like it would be counterproductive for you and less healthy.
-You probably look fine with just a small foundation and mascara, but your emphasis should be “skin care.”
+You should think mainly…”health.”
+Anything that possibly drys or clogs your pores sounds like it would be counterproductive for you and less healthy.
+You probably look fine with just a little foundation and mascara, but your emphasis should be “skin care.”

 How long are dark circles under the eyes meant to last for?